lsst-dm/dmtn-230/index.rst

 Once that work is done, HiPS (like many other services) will move to its own domain.
 The long-term approach will require generating a separate authentication cookie specifically for HiPS (see :ref:`the Google Cloud Storage design <gcs-service>`), so that domain will not be shared with other services and will probably be something like ``hips.api.<domain>`` where ``<domain>`` is the parent domain of that deployment of the Rubin Science Platform (such as ``data.lsst.cloud``).

 At that time, we will also add a way of distinguishing between HiPS trees for different data releases, either by adding the data release to the domain or as a top-level path element in front of the HiPS path, whichever works best with the layout of the underlying storage and the capabilities of Google CDN.
+We will then serve each HiPS data set from separate URLs, using a similar configuration for each data set that requires authentication.
+This will also make it easier to remove the authentication requirement for the HiPS data set for older releases, when they become public.

 .. _storage: